KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 2. Maker receives the `<dexfee>`, verifies it, and sends `<makerpayment>`

-    - Maker generates a secret (32 random bytes) and shares the hash of the secret with Taker
+    - Maker generates a "secret", creates a hash of the secret, and shares this hash with Taker

-    - Maker does not send the payment to Taker directly, but rather into a temporary holding address - P2SH hash/time locked output (UTXO) or etomic swap smart contract (ETH/ERC20)
+    - Maker does not send the payment to Taker directly, but rather into a temporary holding address
+        - On [utxo-based](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-utxo-an-elusive-yet-fundamental-concept) blockchains, this holding address is a P2SH hash/time locked output
+        - On ETH/ERC20 based blockchains, this address is an etomic swap smart contract

-    - `<makerpayment>` enters a state of limbo on the Maker's coin network, held safely by encryption, awaiting either Taker  to spend it, or for the swap to time out
+    - `<makerpayment>` enters a state of limbo on the Maker's coin network, held safely by encryption, awaiting either for Taker to spend the payment, or for the swap to time out

     - If the latter occurs, `<makerpayment>` is automatically refunded to Maker via the AtomicDEX protocol

 3. Taker now sends `<takerpayment>`

-    - Taker does not send the payment to Maker directly, but rather into a temporary holding address - P2SH hash/time locked output (UTXO) or etomic swap smart contract (ETH/ERC20)
+    - Taker does not send the payment to Maker directly, but rather into a temporary holding address
+        - On [utxo-based](../../../basic-docs/start-here/core-technology-discussions/miscellaneous.html#the-utxo-an-elusive-yet-fundamental-concept) blockchains, this holding address is a P2SH hash/time locked output
+        - On ETH/ERC20 based blockchains, this address is an etomic swap smart contract

-    - `<takerpayment>` enters a state of limbo on the Taker's coin network, held safely by encryption, awaiting either Maker to spend it, or for the swap to time out
+    - `<takerpayment>` enters a state of limbo on the Taker's coin network, held safely by encryption, awaiting either for Maker to spend the payment, or for the swap to time out

     - If the latter occurs, `<takerpayment>` is automatically refunded to Taker via the AtomicDEX protocol